Decommissioned highway: Canada

 Many of Quebec's Autoroutes supplant old through routes.

 In New Brunswick, when a bypass road or freeway is constructed, it normally takes the number of the road it replaced, often removing portions of the old road from the provincial highway system entirely.
 Most become local or county roads; in some cases (such as the Moncton-Fredericton Highway 2, bypassed as freeway in 2001) a section of the old road would be retained as part of some other provincial highway because it reaches a major town the new road had bypassed.

 In 1997 and 1998, the province of Ontario undertook a major highway decommissioning project, dropping over 5,000 km of road from the provincially maintained highway system.
 Most of the former highways are now numbered as county roads.
 See also List of former provincial highways in Ontario.

 The Thousand Islands Parkway in Ontario was originally four lanes and part of Ontario Highway 401, Canada's busiest highway, before 401 traffic was bypassed inland on completion of that freeway in 1968.
 Two of the lanes are provincially maintained for automobile traffic by the St. Lawrence Parks Commission but the other pair have been replaced with footpaths and a bicycle trail.

 Europe

 In Germany, many Autobahns supplant an older through route, as in Bundesstraße 60 (best translated as Federal Highway 60), which disappeared as the A40 Autobahn supplanted it.

 In the Republic of Ireland, National Primary Routes are often realigned after the construction of new motorway sections, dual carriageways or bypasses.
 The old route thus loses its national route status and is usually redesignated as a Regional Road.

+Australia

 New South Wales

 Most (old system) state and national routes in New South Wales are decommissioned routes.
 Among those was state route 30 between Ryde and Kellyville that existed between 1974 and 1993.